gaehlerm/SoftwareEngineering/README.md

 ## Domain boundaries

 As your code base grows, it becomes more and more difficult to keep working with a single domain model.
-There are processses that tend to tear the domain model appart.
+There are processes that tend to tear the domain model apart.
 An object may have very different properties, depending on what part of the code you are working on.
 So there is the desire to keep working on a unified model for the whole code base, but at the same time there are forces acting on the code to tear the model into smaller pieces.
 Of course it would be preferable to have a single domain model for the whole code base, but this is not a requirement for good code.
 You may have several different models, depending on which part of the code you are working on.
 The only question is: how do you deal with the different models?

 ### Unified model